Terracotta Army: Necropolis

 The Terracotta Army is part of a much larger necropolis.
-Ground-penetrating radar and core sampling have measured the area to be approximately 98 square kilometers (38 square miles).
+Ground-penetrating radar and core sampling have measured the area to be approximately 98 sqkm.

 The necropolis was constructed as a microcosm of the emperor's imperial palace or compound, and covers a large area around the tomb mound of the first emperor.
 The earthen tomb mound is located at the foot of Mount Li and built in a pyramidal shape, and is surrounded by two solidly built rammed earth walls with gateway entrances.
 The necropolis consists of several offices, halls, stables, other structures as well as an imperial park placed around the tomb mound.

 The warriors stand guard to the east of the tomb.
 Up to 5 m of reddish, sandy soil had accumulated over the site in the two millennia following its construction, but archaeologists found evidence of earlier disturbances at the site.
 During the excavations near the Mount Li burial mound, archaeologists found several graves dating from the 18th and 19th centuries, where diggers had apparently struck terracotta fragments.
 These were discarded as worthless and used along with soil to backfill the excavations.